angelayar/angelayar.github.io/_posts/2024-08-01-applied-data-science-project.md

 - Data-Driven Business Strategy: Actionable recommendations based on sentiment analysis that can guide Sephora's product development and marketing efforts, reinforcing its position as a leader in the beauty industry.

 ## Work Accomplished
-Document your work done to accomplish the outcome

 ### Data Preparation
 Step 1: Load Data
 In Jupyter Notebook, we load the Excel CSV files into pandas data frames named products and reviews.
 We have intentionally excluded review4 as this will be used as unseen data for evaluating the accuracy of the sentiment prediction.